Hida Minzoku Mura Folk Village

 The structures range from 100 to 500 years in age.
 Many are open to perusal and are filled with artifacts from their respective periods, including spindles, silk worm raising artifacts, cooking utensils, and clothing.
-There is a workshop illustrating how many of Japan's famous handicrafts are made, including wood carving, tie-dying, weaving, and lacquer work.
+There is a workshop illustrating how many of Japan's famous handicrafts are made, including wood carving, tie-dyeing, weaving, and lacquer work.
 Sometimes it is referred to as "the village hidden in the leaf".